Positive Words That Redirect Challenging Behaviour

 “Can you hold my hand?”

-By giving a clear directive you are replacing the current behavior with another action, interrupting their brain patterns, and giving clear directions as to what you wish them to do.
+By giving a clear directive you are replacing the current behaviour with another action, interrupting their brain patterns, and giving clear directions as to what you wish them to do.
 Keeping your hands to yourself really doesn’t accomplish that.
 What does that mean?
 How long?
 To a child, 10 seconds seems like a long time, so they DID keep their hands to themselves and then repeated the action.

 Another example: